-In 2005, Kiske took part in the Place Vendome project, on Frontiers Records.
+In 2005, Michael took part in the Place Vendome project, on Frontiers Records.
 Place Vendome was composed of Dennis Ward bass and production, Kosta Zafiriou drums and Uwe Reitenauer guitars from the German band Pink Cream 69, Gunther Werno keyboards from the band Vanden Plas and Kiske on vocals.

 The project's debut album, Place Vendome, was a blend of melodic hard rock and AOR comparable to the sound of bands such as Foreigner or Journey and the majority of the songwriting was provided by Dennis Ward.